somecallmejosh/majestic-monolith-blog/content/post/beatiful-unsplash-images-optimized-with-cloudinary.md

 ## The Real Magic of Cloudinary

 The above images are all responsive.
 Play around with the window size to see how the image changes.
-Take a look at the source code to notice how the natural image sized adjusts on the fly.
-It's all pretty amazing.
-But, you can do more with Cloudinary adjusting the parameters in the URL.
+Take a look at the source code to notice how the natural image size adjusts on the fly.
+It's all magical!
+But, you can do more with Cloudinary by modifying the URL string.

 Let's play around with this [image of a woman in a field](https://unsplash.com/photos/IcypwC_7QrU) from Unsplash.com.